 Drug Policy Alliance

-Assist the Communications Department with the digitization of the audiovisual collection of the Lindesmith Library.
-The Lindesmith Library is one of the world?s leading resources for scientific information on drug policy as well as an outstanding source of information on drug policy reform.
+Assist the Communications Department with the digitization of the journal article collection of the Lindesmith Library.
+The Lindesmith Library is one of the world’s leading resources for scientific information on drug policy as well as an outstanding source of information on drug policy reform.
 The collection of contemporary and historical articles, books, and films is unmatched, and the services of the library play a critical role in advancing an honest and informed public discourse about drug issues.

 The Lindesmith Library was founded in 1995 and named after Professor Alfred Lindesmith of Indiana University, the first prominent scholar in the U.S. to challenge conventional thinking about drugs, addiction, and drug policy.
 The collection contains more than 15,000 books, audio recordings, articles, and videos focusing on drugs and drug policy from economic, criminal justice, public health and other perspectives.

-At least one completed semester at an accredited library and information science program OR media program is required.
-Previous cataloging experience, library experience, digitization experience, and/or experience in substance abuse related work are pluses.
-The ideal intern will be highly organized, have a good sense of humor, be able to work with minimum supervision, and be able to commit two days a week until December 2011.
+The ideal intern will be highly organized, have a good sense of humor, be able to work with minimum supervision, and be able to commit two days a week.
+Previous research or reference experience, library experience, digitization experience, and/or experience in substance abuse related work are pluses.
 In return, the volunteer will have the chance to work with a highly skilled and fun team of committed people.